deuscoin/deuscoin/doc/building-deuscoin.md

 	sudo ifdown eth0
 	sudo ifup eth0

 From now on you can use PuTTY to make it easier by copy and pasting stuff.
 Now we'll add the required packages.
+Use WinSCP to move files back and forth easily from your Linux VirtualBox instance.

 **Gitian Setup**